DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 Every column can contain any number of definitions how the framework should control the output.
 If more than one definition exists for a column, these definitions have to be separated by forward dashes (/).

-The following definitions can be used to specifiy the output behaviour of the physical outputs.
-Definitions can consist of up to three parts each containing one setting separated by a space.
+The following definitions are used to specifiy the output behaviour of the physical outputs.

 \image html LedWizConfigTool.jpg LedWiz ConfigTool